gmoeck/gmoeck.github.com/_posts/2012-07-09-dont-make-your-code-more-testable.markdown

-**Experienced Rails Engineer**: "Well, as I was reading through the code, it seemed like there was a lot of additional abstractions that didn't seem necessary to me, and I'd like to understand why we need it."
+**Experienced Rails Engineer**: "Well, as I was reading through the code, it seemed like there was a lot of additional abstractions that didn't seem necessary to me, and I'd like to understand why we need them."

 **Excited OO Engineer**: "I'm not sure what you mean.
 Where do you feel like we've over abstracted?"